Genesis (spacecraft): Recovery phase

 Following completion of the collection phase, the collector arrays were stowed in a sample return capsule, and the spacecraft returned to Earth.
 As the capsule was approaching Earth and at the first stages of re-entry, all appeared well.

 Extensive planning had been conducted for the capsule's retrieval.
 A normal parachute landing might have damaged the delicate samples, so the mission design called for a mid-air retrieval of the sample return capsule.
 About 33 km above the ground, a drogue parachute was to be deployed to slow descent.
 Then, at a height of 6.7 km, a large parafoil was to be deployed to slow descent further and leave the capsule in stable flight.
-A helicopter, with a second helicopter as a backup, was then to attempt to catch the capsule by its parachute on the end of a five-meter hook.
+A helicopter, with a second helicopter as a backup, was then to attempt to catch the capsule by its parachute on the end of a 5 m hook.
 Once retrieved, the capsule would have been soft-landed.

 The sample return capsule entered Earth's atmosphere over northern Oregon at 16:55 UTC on September 8, 2004, with a velocity of approximately 24706 mph.
 Due to a design flaw in a deceleration sensor, parachute deployment was never triggered, and the spacecraft's descent was slowed only by its own air resistance.
 The planned mid-air retrieval could not be carried out, and the capsule crashed into the desert floor of the Dugway Proving Ground in Tooele County, Utah, at about 86 m/s.

 The capsule broke open on impact, and part of the inner sample capsule was also breached.
 The damage was less severe than might have been expected given its velocity; it was to some extent cushioned by falling into fairly soft ground.

 Unfired pyrotechnic devices in the parachute deployment system and toxic gases from the batteries delayed the recovery team's approach to the crash site.
 After all was made safe, the damaged sample-return capsule was secured and moved to a clean room for inspection; simultaneously a crew of trained personnel scoured the site for collector fragments and sampled the local desert soil to archive as a reference by which to identify possible contaminants in the future.
 Recovery efforts by Genesis team members at the Utah Test and Training Range – which included inspecting, cataloging and packaging various collectors – took four weeks.